Individuals with Disabilities Education Act & Maintenance of Effort

 (b) A decrease in the enrollment of children with disabilities.

-(c) The termination of the obligation of the agency, consistent with this part, to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by the SEA, because the child—
+(c) The termination of the obligation of the agency, consistent with this part, to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by the State Education agency, because the child—

 (1) Has left the jurisdiction of the agency;